Alpharetta Child Custody Attorney

-The child custody attorneys at North Metro Litigators zealously represent mothers and fathers in Alpharetta and throughout Georgia in highly contested child custody cases.
+The attorneys at North Metro Litigators zealously represent mothers and fathers in Alpharetta and throughout Georgia in highly contested child custody cases.
 We have success stories from both mothers and fathers.
 Whether you want primary physical custody or maximum visitation/parenting time, we know how to get you the results you want.
 Contact an Alpharetta child custody attorney at our firm today for a free consultation.

 Under Georgia law, there are two types of custody: